Ukrainian troops confront Russian forces on strip alongside Crimea

 Crimea is home to Russia’s Black Sea Fleet under a post-Soviet deal signed with Ukraine.
 The peninsula has been under the control of Russian forces for two weeks.

 Two main roads link Crimea to the mainland, at Armyansk in the west and Chonhar in the east.
-However, there is a third, minor road connection from the 120 km- (75 mile-) long Arbatskaya Strelka.
+However, there is a third, minor road connection from the 120 km (75 mile) long Arbatskaya Strelka.
+Strelkovoye is 30 km (20 miles) south of the town of Henichesk on the Ukrainian mainland.
+(Reporting Pavel Polityuk; Writing by Ron Popeski; Editing by Alastair Macdonald)